-His agricultural extension research and teaching efforts have focused on such topics as employee selection, compensation, quality control, performance appraisal, discipline and termination, supervision, interpersonal relations, conflict resolution, and interpersonal negotiation skills.
+His agricultural extension research and teaching efforts have focused on such topics as employee selection, compensation (especially piece-rate pay), quality control, performance appraisal, discipline and termination, supervision, interpersonal relations, conflict resolution and mediation, and interpersonal negotiation skills.

 Billikopf is the recipient of the 1989 National Association for County Agricultural Agents (NACAA) Achievement Award and the 2006 Distinguished Service Award.
 He has received a number of other awards from NACAA, including two National Winner communication awards: Webpage in 1999 (Agricultural Labor Management); and Publication in 2006 (for his book Labor Management in Agriculture: Cultivating Personnel Productivity, 2nd Edition, 2003).

 Billikopf is also author of Party-Directed Mediation (3rd Edition, 2014), as well as chapters in Large Dairy Herd Management (1992), Small Farm Handbook (1994), and Container Nursery Production and Business Management Manual (2014) and Editor of Dairy Incentive Pay (4th Edition, 2005).
 He has authored a number of books in Spanish, also.
 Bilikopf has been sought out both in and out of agriculture.

 Gregorio has been a guest speaker throughout the United States, as well as in Russia, México, Canada, Uganda, Colombia, Argentina, New Zealand and his native Chile.
 Gregorio has a BS in Plant Science from UC Davis, and a Human Resource Management MA (with a focus on organizational psychology) from CSU Stanislaus.

 Billikopf's maternal family have been grape growers in Chile for generations.
 It is at the labor intensive family vineyard, where Gregorio spent much of his youth, that he first developed an interest in labor issues, horses and agriculture.